Chat with us, powered by LiveChat

 Entry Requirements

 This is an accelerated program with a significant self-directed learning component.
 Students can expect to spend a minimum of 12 hours per week engaged with learning outside of their class hours.
-To be eligible for entry into this course, applicants need to provide evidence of one of the following within the past five years:<p>- Successful completion of a scored VCE (or equivalent)<br>- Successful completion of a Certificate III level or higher qualification<br>- Two years of relevant work experience<br> <br>Following your on-campus interview for this program, it may be recommended that you study an on-campus version of the program or undertake a foundation program to prepare for the rigours of online study.<p>Applicants must be at least 18 years old when the course starts, and they need to commit to completing 200 hours of mandatory fieldwork placement during their course.
-These hours can be completed part-time or in a block, but they will take place during business hours and require a commute of up to 1.5 hours each way to the placement location.<p>Before starting their practical placement, applicants must provide a clear National Criminal History (Police) Check and a Working with Children Check.
+To be eligible for entry into this course, applicants need to provide evidence of one of the following<p>• Successful completion of a scored VCE (or equivalent)<br>• Successful completion of a Certificate IV level or higher qualification<br>• Two years of relevant work experience<p>Following your phone interview for this program, it may be recommended that you study an on-campus version of the program or undertake a foundation program to prepare for the rigours of online study.<p>Applicants must be at least 18 years old when the course starts, and they need to commit to completing 100 hours of mandatory fieldwork placement during their course.
+These hours can be completed part-time or in a block, but they will take place during business hours.<p>Before starting their practical placement, applicants must provide a clear National Criminal History (Police) Check and a Working with Children Check.

 Recognition of prior learning